jimz011/homekit-infused/docs/installation.md

 3. 4-persons (four large photos)
 4. 4-persons (two large photos, two smaller photos)
 - If you have chosen your layout, please do the following: Copy the chosen template from the `/addons/views/` folder (found on the repo) to your `/lovelace/views/` folder.
 You MUST remove the `00.frontpage.yaml` file which comes by default!
 If you just wish to use the default you can skip this step!

+Note: you can't have duplicate keys, this means that you can't have either the exact same config twice.
+This is mostly important for users coming from the alpha or beta versions of this setup.
+If you did run the beta and want to update, you MUST remove EVERYTHING that was related to the alpha/beta (this means, views, global_config, automations, input_selects, etc, etc).
+Don't forget anything. (if you can't remember what those files were, you can simply download the beta release from the repo and see which files were in there).
+HKI config is now packaged for easy updates.
+This also means that keeping the old automations etc would mean duplicate keys!

 The copying process should now be completed and we can move on to the configuration part.